How Wildfires Start: What to Watch For May 15, 2017 – Posted in: Blog

 It’s hard to imagine a carelessly dropped cigarette butt starting a massive wildfire, but that is the reality.
 Humans often get it started, but nature takes a wildfire to another level.

 Have you ever seen a sign that says “no burning” or something to that effect?
 You may see signs like this at fire stations when natural conditions are greatest for wildfires.
 These natural conditions may include drought.
 If it has not rained in some time, dry grass, trees, brush and other natural formations are fuel just waiting to be lit.
-High winds are also a condition for wildfires, as they can help a small and contained fire spread and become an uncontrollable blaze.
+High winds are also a condition for wildfires, as they can a small and contained fire spread and become an uncontrollable blaze.

 Firefighters are trained to use traditional methods and advanced methods in fighting wildfires.
 In Western states where wildfires are most common, teams of specialized firefighters are ready at all times.
 They also take proactive measures like controlled burns to remove brush that may cause a wildfire later.